LaravelDaily/Filament-CRM-Course/course/6 - Moving Customers in Pipeline Stages.md

 In this lesson, we will do the following:

 - Create a `CustomerPipelineStage` Model to save the history of the Customer's Pipeline Stage changes and any comments added.
+- Add a custom Table Action to move customers to other pipeline stages.
 - Add creating and updating action Observers to our Customer Model to save the history.

 ---